tcrammond/hubot-axosoft/README.md

 ```
 Returns some information about the bug with the given ID.
 If you use a different name for bugs you should use that name instead.

-### Add new ticket
+### Add new bug
 ```
-hubot add ticket "TITLE" to PROJECT
+hubot add bug "TITLE" to PROJECT
 ```
-Adds a new ticket to the specified project.
-If you use a different name for tickets you should use that name instead.
+Adds a new bug to the specified project.
+If you use a different name for bugs you should use that name instead.
 Note that your title must be in quotes.

 ### Find ticket by ID